-What is whole body cryotherapy?
+What is Whole body cryotherapy?

 The ancient Chinese, Egyptians, and Greeks all practiced cryotherapy in some way or another.
 In fact, references to the use of cold therapy were made in some of the oldest medical documents, and Hippocrates, the Greek physician who is considered the father of modern medicine, believed that cryotherapy could be used to treat virtually everything and strongly advocated its use.

 Before you enter the sauna, you’ll be asked to undress (you can wear undergarments or a bathing suit, and for men, undergarments are a must to protect those delicate bits and pieces).
 You’ll also be asked to put on a pair of cloves and booties, which will protect your hands, fingers, feet, and toes from frostbite.
 Make sure that you’re completely dry, too, as even a drop of moisture will freeze.

 The session time varies, but on average, it’s around 1 to 3 minutes, but never exceeds 5 minutes.
 If, for any reason, you feel uncomfortable or cannot tolerate the icy cold temperatures, just let the technician know, open the door, and step out of the sauna.
-Once your session is complete, you may feel a slight pins and needles sensation, which, most people report goes away after a few minutes.
+Once your whole body cryotherapy session is complete, you may feel a slight pins and needles sensation, which, most people report goes away after a few minutes.
 You’ll get dressed and will be free to go about your day.

 How to Make the Most of Your Cryotherapy Session

-So, now that you have a basic understanding of how whole body cryotherapy works, let’s take a look at some tips that you can use to make the most of your session.
+So, now that you have a basic understanding of how whole body cryotherapy works, let’s take a look at some tips that you can use to make the most of your cryotherapy session.

 Eating a healthy, well-balanced diet is always important, but it’s super important post-cryotherapy.
 Eating whole foods will help to prevent the buildup of toxins in your body and will promote faster healing and recovery.

-- Eat before your session.
 While you don’t want to go on an overly full belly, you also don’t want to go when your stomach is completely empty.
 Your body is going to need energy in order to aid in moving blood to the core to keep your internal organs protected during your whole body cryotherapy session, and it’s going to need plenty of energy to heat back up post-therapy.
 Eat a light, healthy, well-balanced meal or snack before you head to a cryo sauna.
 If you’re fasting, you should wait until your fasting period has ended.

-- Keep moving.
 It’s highly recommended that you keep moving while you’re in the cryo sauna.
 Move your legs in a marching fashion, wiggle your toes, sway back and forth, flick your fingers, flap your hands, shake your arms, etc. These movements will help to keep your blood moving and will prevent your body – especially your extremities – from becoming overly cold.

-Schedule a Session for Cryotherapy Los Angeles
+Schedule a Session for Whole Body Cryotherapy Los Angeles